simonw/til/llms/llama-7b-m2.md

 ```
 make
 ```
-Next you need a Python 3.10 environment you can install some packages into, in order to run the Python script that converts the model to the smaller format used by `llama.cpp`.
+Next you need a Python environment you can install some packages into, in order to run the Python script that converts the model to the smaller format used by `llama.cpp`.

-I use `pipenv` so I created an environment like this:
+I use `pipenv` and Python 3.10 so I created an environment like this:

 ```
 pipenv shell --python 3.10